 ✅ Video – How Far Will a Modern Recurve Crossbow Shoot?

 The video below is a demonstration to know how far a modern recurve crossbow can shoot.
 Using the Excalibur crossbow, they have shot the bow in a wide field.
 After shooting the bow, they measured the space between where they fired the bow to where the arrow landed.
 As a result, the arrow has landed up to 630 yards at a 40-degree angle.
 For their second shot, they have tried shooting the bow at a 35-degree angle.
-For the result, the arrow landed at 640 yards, which is ten yards past their first shoot.
+As a result, the arrow landed at 640 yards, ten yards past their first shoot.
 Check out the video below for more of the shooting that they have done.

-The compound crossbow is an invention of the modern archery.
+The compound crossbow is an invention of modern archery.
 The compound bow was first developed in 1966 by Holless Wilbur Allen in Billings, Missouri, and a US patent was granted in 1969 (*).
 The application was eventually imported into the crossbows as well.

 So what’s the difference between a compound and a recurve crossbow?
 The compound bow incorporates a set of cams, or pulleys, or wheels into the limb assembly.
 Otherwise, in a recurve, the string attaches directly to the limbs.
-So when you’re looking at the crossbow, and you see the set of wheels, you know right away that’s a compound.
+So when you’re looking at the crossbow and see the set of wheels, you know right away that’s a compound.

 The pulley system gives the crossbow a mechanical advantage.
 First off, the strings are more rigid and stiff, which provides more power when shooting.
-As you draw the strings, the cams rotate and give the so-called “let-off” effect, which means that less draw weight required for the same power.
+As you draw the strings, the cams rotate and give the so-called “let-off” effect, which means that less draw weight is required for the same power.
 The increase in efficiency is about 33%, only by using the pulley system.
 It makes the compound crossbow easier to cock and also exerts less mechanical stress on the trigger mechanism.

-The pulley is a system where strings go through tracks to exert this mechanical effect, so here’s another clue on how to differentiate the compound vs. recurve at first sight: the compound has multiple strings, while the recurve has just one.
+The pulley is a system where strings go through tracks to exert this mechanical effect, so here’s another clue how to differentiate the compound vs. recurve at first sight: the compound has multiple strings, while the recurve has just one.